How to Get a Job Offer From a Canadian Employer

 Frankly, the easiest way of getting a job offer from a Canadian employer is by networking: do you have relatives or friends in Canada?
 Does anyone you know well have relatives or friends in Canada?
 Can you make use of your fellow countrymen in Canada to get your foot in the door?
 Knowing the right people is unfortunately the easiest way of securing that job offer.

 Whether or not that job offer is any good depends on whether or not your future employer can get a positive Labour Market Impact Assessment (LMIA, formerly LMO).
-An LMIA is permission from Canada's Ministry of Employment and Human Development Canada to hire a foreign worker for a job for which no Canadian citizen or permanent resident can be found.
+An LMIA is permission from Canada's Ministry of Employment and Social Development Canada to hire a foreign worker for a job for which no Canadian citizen or permanent resident can be found.
 And that's where knowing the right people will not help.
 LMIAs are issued based on the needs of the Canadian economy.
 So if your friend knows a guy who needs a new admin assistant, but there are tons of unemployed admin assistants in that area of Canada, you are likely out of luck.

 One of the best bets is to contact multiple recruiting agencies, particularly if you can find one or more focused on your profession.
 Employers are increasingly relying on external hiring companies, or "headhunters", to find talent.
 Usually these headhunters are paid by the employer so avoid companies that ask you to pay them for their services.
-The Live-in Caregiver program is mostly driven by employment agencies.

 There are many agencies that are oriented towards foreign workers but there are many more that are not.
 Here is a list from 2008 of all the agencies in Canada.
 Immigroup does not endorse any particular hiring agencies or headhunters.